replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes a bug that caused images to be pushed to a private registry multiple times during an air gap installation.
 * Fixes a bug that erroneously displays a message to edit the current config when performing a new installation.
 * Fixes an issue that caused [image garbage collection](/kotsadm/registries/kurl-registry/#image-garbage-collection) to only remove images with the "latest" tag.

+## 1.60.0

+Released on 25 January 2022

+Supported on Kubernetes: 1.20, 1.21, and 1.22

+### Features
+* The admin console app dashboard and version history pages have been redesigned!
+This redesign improves the aesthetics of these pages and brings key functionality directly to the app dashboard.
+See [this blog](https://www.replicated.com/blog/new-features-announced-improvements-to-ux-host-preflights/) for more details.

+### Changes
+* Updates MinIO to RELEASE.2022-01-08T03-11-54Z (resolves CVE-2021-43858 CVE).
+* Updates Postgres to version 10.19.

+### Fixes
+* Fixes an issue that caused images to be pushed multiple times during an [airgap installation](/kotsadm/installing/airgap-packages/#upload-airgap-bundle) when the [Native Helm](/vendor/helm/helm-processing/#native-helm) feature is enabled.
+* Fixes an issue that prevented the deployment status labels from breaking into multiple lines on small displays.